Last Updated on

 Once your scope is positioned where you need it to be, you can tighten the top rings down the rest of the way.
 Take care not to over-tighten, and your scope should be ready for the next steps.

 After getting your scope properly mounted, the next thing you’ll need to do is sight in your scope.
 It’s a common mistake for beginners to assume that the scope will automatically be calibrated to properly indicate where the projectile is going to hit.
-There are too many variables at play for that to be possible just from mounting, even if you mount it perfectly.
+There are too many variables at play for that to be possible just from mounting, even if you mount a rifle scope perfectly.

 A scope needs to be sighted in at a specific distance because bullets rise and fall as they travel through the air.
 If you’re not sure how to sight in a rifle scope, you can check out the guide we wrote to sighting in a scope.
 Good luck, and happy mounting.